 • Venetian: Spoken in the Veneto region, Venetian is distinct from standard Italian, though both languages share Latin roots.

-• Romanesco: The dialect of Rome, it has undergone significant changes over time, especially after Italian unification.
+• Romanesco: The dialect of Rome, has undergone significant changes over time, especially after Italian unification.

 2. Minority Languages: Italy’s Linguistic Mosaic